-Go to app.tophat.com/register/student/ and enter the 6-digit join code 262408.
-For more info contact support@tophat.com, 1-888-663-5491.
+If you were enrolled in the course as of January 14, you should receive an invitation email from TopHat.com.
+Alternatively, you can go to app.tophat.com/register/student/ and enter the 6-digit join code 390668.
+For more info contact support@tophat.com.